 I would love to be able to say that I had dreamed of being a web designer/developer/creator since I was really young, but when I was really young, the web was really young; CSS1 was the thing and it was badly supported and while the dialup modem was connecting, I already thought my dad was boring and wanted to go outside and play.

 At the end of 2008 I was graduating homeschool and decided to present my years work to the catchy "Queensland Government's Department of Education Home-schooling Unit" on a CD with a web-interface.
 Only I didn't have any idea how to do that.
 So I obtained Dreamweaver and dove (dived?) right in.
 It was a success and I just loved the power of a website as a presentation medium.
 What I didn't love what was the opacity between the WYSIWYG editor and the 'raw materials' I was manipulating.
-Having been home-shooled, university entry required taking a slightly different route which I completed by doing some distance units with Open Universities, one of which was an Introduction to Web Design.
+Having been home-schooled, university entry required taking a slightly different route which I completed by doing some distance units with Open Universities, one of which was an Introduction to Web Design.
 I loved it - as in I worked at it in my spare time.
-I swapped out Dreamweaver for Notepad++ and enthusiastically built my first project site which I have included in my portfolio.
+I swapped out Dreamweaver for Notepad++ and enthusiastically built my first project site which I have included in my portfolio because I think it's quite good.

 I spent time living overseas in Chile as part of an exchange program studying linguistics in Spanish, and travelled all over South America, hiking, couch-surfing, jet-setting and hostelling from the Tierra del Fuego in the Patagonian far-south to Cartagena de Indias on the Caribbean coast in Colombia where I met my Colombian sweet-heart.
 We then lived together in Medellín, Colombia for one and half years where I worked teaching English to web developers, among other groups.
 Go figure.